Euramsia/personal-website/content/post/igem/index.md

 # Gallery captions
 gallery_item:
 - album: igem
-  image: preparations.jpg
+  image: 1preparations.jpg
   caption: Setting up our labaratory
 - album: igem
-  image: agar.jpg
+  image: 2agar.jpg
   caption: These are the plates on which the bacteria grow
 - album: igem
-  image: lyse.jpg
+  image: 3inoculation.jpg
-  caption: Bacteriophages in different concetrations are killing the bacteria (clear spots)
+  caption: Inoculating the agar plates or nutrient solutions with bacteria and bacteriophages (team colleague Nikola Vinko)
 - album: igem
+  image: 4lyse.jpg
+  caption: Testing different phage strains - bacteriophages of the strain HB10c2 in decreasing concetrations (right to left) are killing the bacteria (clear spots)
+- album: igem
+  image: 5schlonze.jpg
+  caption: Bacteria-bacteriophage-solution, concentrated from 6 litres of solution
+- album: igem
-  image: centrifuge.jpg
+  image: 6centrifuge.jpg
-  caption: Harvesting the bacteriophages with an ultracentrifuge (100000 rpm)
+  caption: Harvesting the bacteriophages with an ultracentrifuge (100000 rpm) to put them on the

 authors:
 - admin